durdufatih/twitter-clone/Readme.md

 - Image
 - Icons

-##Screenshots
+## Screenshots
-You can find screenshots
+You can find screenshots at that section.
 This is first screen that when the application has been opened
 ![Home Page](app/src/main/res/drawable/home.png)

-When click Profile image you can find left Menu
+When click profile image you can find left Menu
 ![Left Menu](app/src/main/res/drawable/left.png)